-Media coverage about serious consequences of CO usually only happens when a woman dies or a woman sues.
-Here are their stories, but there must be many more we never hear about:
+Here is a collection of stories where women were refused a legal abortion and suffered serious injury or injustice as a result, including death in some cases.
+Media coverage about serious consequences of CO usually only happens when a woman dies or a woman or her family sues.
+Here are their stories we could find, but these must be the tip of the iceberg.

 Miscarrying woman refused termination, forced to get very sick and suffer through prolonged labour

 In early 2017, a woman arrived at Wheaton Franciscan-St. Joseph hospital in Milwaukee, Wisconsin, in labour.
 She was 18 weeks pregnant with twins.
 She miscarried one fetus within hours of admission, but the second still had a heartbeat.
 Because the hospital followed Catholic directives that prohibited termination until the patient hemorrhaged or showed at least two signs of infection (fever of 100.4 or higher, uterine tenderness, rapid heart rate, or rapid fetal heart rate), the woman’s pro-choice doctor, Jessika Ralph, could do little except watch her patient sicken.

 After about 10 hours, the patient’s temperature soared to 102 or 103 degrees.
 Ralph and her team gave the patient medication to induce labour.
 But Ralph could not administer mifepristone, the most effective drug for such cases.
 The Catholic hospital didn’t carry the drug due to religious motivations, which needlessly prolonged the woman’s labour.